-The development team should aim to exploit the interactivity inherent in e-learning, particularly through formative assessment activity, to confirm and reinforce student learning.
+The development team should aim to exploit the interactivity inherent in blended and online education, particularly through formative assessment activity, to confirm and reinforce student learning.
 Formative assessment may be built into the design of structured teaching materials.

-The use of e-learning raises issues of verification of student identity, and measures should be taken to prevent impersonation and plagiarism.
+The use of blended and online education raises issues of verification of student identity, and measures should be taken to prevent impersonation and plagiarism.
 These measures may include: checking identities at approved examination centres; using software to detect plagiarism and collusion; cross-referencing and a correlation between performance on written examinations and on continuous assessment.

 18. Course materials, including the intended learning outcomes, are regularly reviewed, up-dated and improved using feedback from stakeholders as appropriate.